MacArthur Foundation Chair and Professor of Psychology and African American Studies

-Psychologist Jennifer Richeson's research focuses on psychological phenomena associated with diversity.
+Psychologist Jennifer Richeson's research focuses on the social psychological phenomena of cultural diversity.
 Her work generally concerns the ways in which social group memberships such as race and gender impact the way people think, feel, and behave.
-More specifically, her research investigates antecedents and consequences of prejudice and stereotyping from dual perspectives: traditionally stigmatized and dominant groups.
+Specifically, she examines the processes of mind and brain that give rise to stereotyping and prejudice and, in turn, shape the ways in which individuals experience diversity.

-She is currently working on three primary lines of research: the dynamics and consequences of interracial contact and diversity; detecting, confronting, and managing the threats associated with prejudice and discrimination; and social categorization and identity management.
-Through the development of these research streams, Richeson hopes to contribute to a better understanding of intergroup relations, as well as to elucidate pitfalls in current approaches to prejudice reduction.
+She is currently working on two primary lines of research: the dynamics and consequences of interracial contact and diversity and detecting, confronting, and managing the threats associated with prejudice and discrimination.
+Through the development of these research streams, Richeson hopes to contribute to a better understanding of intergroup relations, including how to foster cohesive culturally diverse environments.

 Her work has been published in various scholarly journals, including Psychological Science, Journal of Personality and Social Psychology, Nature Neuroscience, and Journal of Experimental Social Psychology, as well as appearing in popular publications such as The Economist and The New York Times.
 She was a visiting fellow at Stanford University's Research Institute of Comparative Studies in Race and Ethnicity in 2004-05.
 In 2009 she received the Distinguished Scientific Award for Early Career Contributions to Psychology from the American Psychological Association.
 She was named one of 25 MacArthur Fellows in 2006 for her work as a leader in "highlighting and analyzing major challenges facing all races in America and in the continuing role played by prejudice and stereotyping in our lives."